cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 ```

 Take a moment to open up the translated Verilog which should be in a file
-named `SortUnitStruct__p_nbits_8__pickled.v`.
-The Verilog module name
+named `SortUnitStruct__pickled.v`.
+The Verilog module name includes a
-includes a suffix to make it unique for a specific set of parameters.
+suffix to make it unique for a specific set of parameters.

 2. Using Synopsys VCS for 4-state RTL simulation
 -------------------------------------------------------------------------